quadsurf/es2015-with-babeljs/05_ES6_Proxies_Reflect_API_and_new_Data_Types.md

 *Proxies are, at this time, only available in Firefox and Edge.
 They are not transpilable because there's no es5 equivalent to this behavior.
 These code examples can be run in firefox.*

 Proxies enable you to modify fundamental behavior on an object.
 Fundamental behavior is things like assigning values, enumerating, looking up properties, etc. Proxies are constructed and associated with both a `handler` and a `target`.
-The `handler` is what will be interjecting before the `target`.
+The `handler` is what will be interjecting before the requests reach the `target`.

 Let's look at a simple example of a proxy object: